About the McKell Institute

 Key areas of activity for the McKell Institute include producing regular policy research papers, hosting policy roundtable discussions and public lectures, as well as undertaking landmark longitudinal studies of community attitudes and aspirations.

 The McKell Institute is an independent not for profit organisation, funded entirely by donations from supporters.
+It receives no money from the government or any political party.
 You can support our work by making a donation here.

 A list of the McKell Institute’s Board of Directors can be found here.